Which Animals Are Used

 Guinea Pigs & Hamsters

 Although most Americans consider guinea pigs and hamsters as companion animals, they are two of the most extensively used animals in research and testing involving pain and distress.
-In 2021, nearly 200,000 guinea pigs and over 105,000 hamsters were held in labs, with 60% and 54% (respectively) in experiments causing pain, according to AAVS analysis of data released by the U.S. Department of Agriculture.
-Disturbingly, guinea pigs and hamsters made up 85% of all animals used in studies causing pain and distress with no pain relief.
+Among the most common AWA animals in testing, over 182,400 guinea pigs and nearly 81,500 hamsters were used by labs in 2023, according to AAVS analysis of data released by the U.S. Department of Agriculture.

 How Guinea Pigs & Hamsters Are Used